Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Model Architectures

 \subsection{Frozen LLM + Learned Adapter}

 This architecture keeps the LLM backbone, such as GPT-4 or LLaMA-2, frozen and trains lightweight adapters to bridge vision features and the language model.
 Adapters, as used in BLIP-2 and MiniGPT-4, enable efficient fine-tuning for crash detection without modifying the pre-trained LLM \cite{li2023blip, zhu2023minigpt4}.
-For example, CrashLLM employs a LoRA adapter to integrate video-derived features from a Swin Transformer with a frozen LLaMA-2 backbone, achieving high accuracy on the CrashEvent dataset \cite{fan2024learning, hu2021lora, touvron2023llama}.
+For example, CrashLLM employs a LoRA adapter to integrate video-derived features from a Swin Transformer with a frozen LLaMA-2 backbone, demonstaring F1 score (53.8\%) improvements on the CrashEvent dataset \cite{fan2024learning, hu2021lora, touvron2023llama}.
 This approach is computationally efficient, making it suitable for real-time applications, and supports tasks like crash outcome prediction and causal inference \cite{zarza2023llm}.
+This is a form of Parameter-Efficient Fine-Tuning (PEFT).
+The adapter's design is the key innovation.

+BLIP-2 and MiniGPT-4 use a Querying Transformer (Q-Former) \cite{li2023blip}, a small transformer-based module.
+The Q-Former takes visual features from the frozen encoder and uses a set of learnable query vectors to ``ask questions" of the visual input, extracting the most salient information into a compact sequence of soft-prompt tokens.

+CrashLLM utilizes Low-Rank Adaptation (LoRA) \cite{hu2021lora}, which injects trainable low-rank matrices directly into the attention layers of the frozen LLM.
+Instead of training the original weight matrix $W$ (size $d\times d$), LoRA trains two smaller matrices $A$ (size $d\times r$) and $B$ (size $r \times d$), where the rank $r \ll d$.
+The update is represented as $W'=W+BA $.
+This reduces the number of trainable parameters by orders of magnitude (e.g., from billions to a few million).

+\textbf{Application in Crash Detection:} This is currently the most practical and promising architecture for real-world deployment.
+Its efficiency and modularity are key advantages for creating systems that need to be deployed on edge devices or rapidly adapted to specific local traffic conditions with minimal data and computational overhead.
+This approach is computationally efficient, enabling fine-tuning on a single GPU in hours rather than days, and its modularity allows for easily swapping different LLMs or vision backbones.